| Accessibility | Legal Notices | Translation | Graphical or Text Version |

 What is the Moray Young Citizen Award Scheme?

 The Moray Young Citizen Award Scheme is an initiative designed to recognise outstanding contributions to local and/or overseas communities.
-There are awards for primary and secondary schools/groups and for individuals.
+Participation is open to primary and secondary school groups, community groups and individuals.

 The award scheme is all about: